elunna/nerfhack-changelog/README.md

 * counters 80% of monster spells while wielded
 * blocks you from casting spells when wielded
 * blocks aggravate monster
+* blocks barbarian blood rage from activating if wielded
 * prevents monsters from berserking
 * absorbs curses like Magicbane